Coso04/Coso.exe-s-PC-Engine-Collection/README.md

 # How to install
 Is very simple to install, you just need to move the .cso file into the ISO folder on your memory stick (create the folder if you don't have it)

+Note: is highly recommended to not go into the video gallery in game since every movie has been deleted from the game files

 # (This is a modified/hacked version of PC Engine Best Collection - Soldier Collection for PSP and is not affiliated with Hudson soft)